laurabrugger/laurabrugger.github.io/content/project/ldi/index.md

 ---

-Study to investigate election infrastructure and administrative burden amid severe weather events.
+Study to investigate climate-driven disruptions to election access and resilience.

 <!--more-->

-This project examines how severe weather events and natural disasters disrupt election infrastructure and administrative processes, potentially creating barriers to political participation and exacerbating existing inequalities.
-Using spatial and temporal data on polling locations, voter turnout, and demographic factors, the work aims to reveal how these disruptions affect access to voting and civic engagement.

-By identifying spatial patterns of political inequality linked to disaster exposure, this research supports developing resilience strategies that maintain democratic participation and equitable access to election infrastructure amid climate-related crises.
+This project applies spatial and statistical analysis to assess how severe weather and natural disasters disrupt election infrastructure and voter access, with a focus on impacts to marginalized communities.
+By quantifying these climate-driven disruptions, the research advances understanding of socio-spatial inequity and supports the development of resilience strategies that protect democratic participation amid increasing climate hazards.
+The findings provide actionable insights for policymakers and community planners focused on climate adaptation and equity.